tdviet/fedcloudclient-old/docs/usage.rst

 *"--checkin-access-token"* can be replaced by the combination of *"--checkin-refresh-token"*, *"--checkin-client-id"* and *"--checkin-client-secret"*.

-Users of EGI CheckIn can get all information needed for obtaining refresh and access tokens from `CheckIn FedCloud client <https://aai.egi.eu/fedcloud/>`_.
+Users of EGI Check-in can get all information needed for obtaining refresh and access tokens from `CheckIn FedCloud client <https://aai.egi.eu/fedcloud/>`_.

-The default OIDC identity provider is EGI CheckIn (https://aai.egi.eu/oidc).
+The default OIDC identity provider is EGI Check-in (https://aai.egi.eu/oidc).
 Users can set other OIDC identity provider via option *"--checkin-url"*.

 Environment variables